lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 # Conclusion

-If you haven't done it yet, launch the app with the <code>rake</code> command and see it in action in the simulator:
+If you haven't done it yet, launch the app with the `rake` command and see it in action in the simulator:

 {% highlight bash %}
 $ rake